-Teacher of Record: Is the teacher specifically hired to teach a particular class.
-Whoever is in the class during FTE week will be considered the teacher of record.
+Teacher of Record: Whoever is in the class during FTE week will be considered the teacher of record.
 Therefore, it is best to use an appropriately certified teacher, infield for the assignment(s).
 If you are unable to use an appropriately certified teacher and are using a substitute teacher, use all zeroes for the certificate number in TERMS.

 Interim Teacher: An appropriately certified teacher who is teaching a class but is not hired as a permanent employee.
-An Interim teacher may temporarily teach the class, if the teacher of record is on leave for less than one school year.
+An Interim teacher may temporarily teach the class if the teacher of record is on leave for less than one school year.